miasza/rails-mister-cocktail/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby 5.2

-* System dependencies

-* Configuration

-* Database creation
+* You may need to run `yarn install` and `bundle install`

+* This project uses a postgreSQL database, run `rails db:create` to create the database

-* Database initialization
+* Database initialization - run `rails db:migrate`

 * How to run the test suite